 Implementing sequential or phased approaches to training can either be done piecemeal or as a field evolution.
 Piecemeal implementation would refer to introduction of sequenced approaches either by:

 - single / individual training institutions or national training systems or

-- on single competency fields / areas of practice – such as creating different ‘levels’ of training according to complexity and mastery of competencies on issues such as peace and conflict analysis or mediation and peace processes or preventing and managing crisis and critical incidents
+- on single competency fields / areas of practice – such as creating different ‘levels’ of training according to complexity and mastery of competencies on issues such as peace and conflict analysis, mediation and peace processes, or preventing and managing crisis and critical incidents

 A field evolution approach would involve several training institutions or CPPB training providers across Europe or more broadly agreeing to a common competency framework and systems approach to training in which different training levels / units are developed according to different learning objective requirements, competencies and complexity/difficulty levels.